A Game Theoretic Framework for Model Based Reinforcement Learning

 \subsection{Stackelberg formulation and algorithms}

-To enable stable and sample efficient learning, we require algorithms that take the game structure into account.
-While good workhorses like SGD are lacking for general games, one of the exceptions is the Stackelberg game~\cite{Stackelberg2010MarketSA}, which admits stable gradient based algorithms.
-Stackelberg games are asymmetric games where we impose a specific playing order.
-It is a generalization of min-max games and is closely related to bi-level optimization.
+To achieve stable and sample efficient learning, we require algorithms that take the game structure into account.
+While good workhorses are lacking for general games, Stackelberg games~\cite{Stackelberg2010MarketSA} are an exception.
+They are asymmetric games where we impose a specific playing order and are a generalization of min-max games.
 We cast the MBRL game in the Stackelberg form, and derive gradient based algorithms to solve the resulting game.

 First, we briefly review continuous Stackelberg games.
 Consider a two player game with players $A$ and $B$.
-Let $\x_A \in \paramset_A$, $\x_B \in \paramset_B$ be their parameters, and $\f_A(\x_A, \x_B)$, $\f_B(\x_A, \x_B)$ be their losses.
+Let $\x_A, \x_B$ be their parameters, and $\f_A(\x_A, \x_B)$, $\f_B(\x_A, \x_B)$ be their losses.
 Each player would like their losses minimized.
 With player $A$ as the leader, the Stackelberg game corresponds to the following nested optimization: